-Leadership Team Co-Chairs
+Leadership Team Co-chairs

-Leadership Team co-chairs lead and facilitate the business of the Leadership Team; provide support, guidance, and oversight to the CAN Executive Director; and are the Liaison with CAN's Fiscal Sponsor on legal, fiscal, personnel, and ethical issues. co-chairs are eligible to, but not required to participate in Standing Leadership Team Committees and/or Action Teams.
+Leadership Team Co-chairs lead and facilitate the business of the Leadership Team; provide support, guidance, and oversight to the CAN Executive Director; and are the Liaison with CAN's Fiscal Sponsor on legal, fiscal, personnel, and ethical issues.
+Co-chairs are eligible to, but not required to participate in Action Teams.

-Leadership Team co-chairs are responsible for designing and facilitating Leadership Team meetings in collaboration with the CAN Executive Director.
-Co-chairs provide ongoing support and guidance to the CAN Executive Director on CAN operations, personnel matters, etc. Additionally, co-chairs assist the Executive Director in annual goal-setting and performance review.
+Leadership Team Co-chairs are responsible for designing and facilitating Leadership Team meetings in collaboration with the CAN Executive Director.
+Co-chairs provide ongoing support and guidance to the CAN Executive Director on CAN operations, personnel matters, etc. Additionally, Co-chairs assist the Executive Director in annual goal-setting and performance review.
 They prepare the Executive Director's annual performance review and make recommendations to the Leadership Team and Fiscal Sponsor regarding changes to the Executive Director salary.
-Leadership Team co-chairs may prepare the Executive Director's annual performance review with the support of an ad-hoc review committee.
+Leadership Team Co-chairs may prepare the Executive Director's annual performance review with the support of an ad-hoc review committee.

-Terms of Leadership Team Co-Chairs
+Terms of Leadership Team Co-chairs

-CAN seeks staggered terms for Leadership Team co-chairs to ensure continuity and ongoing stability of Leadership Team operations.
-The terms of Leadership Team co-chairs mirror the terms of Leadership Team membership. co-chairs are eligible to serve two consecutive three year terms as co-chair.
+CAN seeks staggered terms for Leadership Team Co-chairs to ensure continuity and ongoing stability of Leadership Team operations.
+The terms of Leadership Team Co-chairs mirror the terms of Leadership Team membership.
+Co-chairs are eligible to serve two consecutive three year terms as Co-chair.

-Nomination of Leadership Team Co-Chairs
+Nomination of Leadership Team Co-chairs

-It is the responsibility of the CAN Executive Director and Leadership Development Committee to ensure that a nomination process takes place in a timely manner to ensure that CAN always has at least two co-chairs in place.
+It is the responsibility of the CAN Executive Director and Leadership Development Committee to ensure that a nomination process takes place in a timely manner to ensure that CAN always has at least two Cochairs in place.
 CAN Leaders self-nominate and are elected by the CAN Leadership Team.
-CAN's Leadership Development Committee may make recommendations or inquiries with particular Leaders to assess their interest in self-nomination.

-Election and Removal of Leadership Team Co-Chairs
+Election and Removal of Leadership Team Co-chairs

-Leadership Team co-chairs are elected or removed by a 2/3 vote of the CAN Leadership Team of the required quorum at any regular or special meeting called for that purpose.
-In the case that there are more nominees than available positions, CAN Leaders would vote anonymously and the candidate(s) with the most votes would assume the role of CAN Leadership Team Co chair.
+Leadership Team Co-chairs are elected or removed by a /3 vote of the CAN Leadership Team of the required quorum at any regular or special meeting called for that purpose.
+In the case that there are more nominees than available positions, CAN Leaders would vote anonymously and the candidate(s) with the most votes would assume the role of CAN Leadership Team Co-chair.

-Leadership Team Co-Chair Elect
+Leadership Team Co-chair Elect

 The Leadership Team can, but is not required to, maintain a Leadership Team Co-chair Elect position.
 The Co-chair Elect would serve a three-year term or term that matches the existing length of their Leadership Team term.
-The purpose of a chair-elect would be to work in a supportive role of the Leadership Team co-chairs in preparation to assume the role of Leadership Team Co-chair should there be an unexpected transition of a Co-chair(s).
+The purpose of a chair-elect would be to work in a supportive role of the Leadership Team Co-chairs in preparation to assume the role of Leadership Team Co-chair should there be an unexpected transition of a Co-chair(s).
 It is possible that the Co-chair elect would assume a Leadership Team Co-chair position as part of a planned leadership transition.